The uncharted emotional territory of giving DNA tests as family gifts

 Uncharted emotional territory

-In November, the U.S. Food and Drug Administration announced it would streamline the approval process for direct-to-consumer DNA tests, and companies like 23andMe, Color and Helix launched aggressive holiday advertising campaigns and are offering deeply discounted deals.
-The gift of DNA discovery is being pitched as a way whole families can learn their genetic risk for everything from Parkinson’s and late-onset Alzheimer’s diseases to several kinds of cancer and inherited diabetes and high cholesterol.
+In November, the U.S. Food and Drug Administration announced it would streamline the approval process for direct-to-consumer DNA tests, and companies like 23andMe, Color and Helix launched aggressive holiday advertising campaigns.
+They are offering deeply discounted deals.
+The gift of DNA discovery is being pitched as a way whole families can learn their genetic risk for everything from Parkinson’s and late-onset Alzheimer’s diseases, to several kinds of cancer and inherited diabetes and high cholesterol.

 Learning about mutations lurking in genes is uncharted emotional territory for most families.
 Some genetic counselors say there’s a duty to inform family members of a genetic predisposition for diseases, such as breast cancer or hereditary cholesterol, but it's murkier for diseases like Alzheimer’s that can't clearly be prevented or cured.